Contents

 • On 15 May 2004, the STS Lord Nelson and SV Tenacious set sail and were to pass under the Tower Bridge.
 However, the bridge authorities did not receive the lift booking, causing the ships to strike the south pier of the Tower Bridge.

-• Monte Urquiola, a Spanish cargo ship, had made a habit of striking the Tower bridge.
+• Monte Urquiola, a Spanish cargo ship, had made a habit of striking the Tower Bridge.
 Between 1957 and 1967, the cargo ship hit and damaged the Tower Bridge thrice.

 • Former football superstar David Beckham drove a Bladerunner BR RIB 35 called 'Max Power' with Torchbearer Jade Bailey under the Tower Bridge during the opening ceremony of the London Olympics of 2012.